What is autism or Autism Spectrum Disorders (ASD)?

 - Beginner’s guide for treating autism

 - The Autism Speaks 100 Day Kit for Young Children was created specifically for families to make the best possible use of the 100 days following their child’s diagnosis of autism.

 What services and resources are available for autism?

 In Sacramento and Northern California, United Cerebral Palsy (UCP) offers numerous programs and services for individuals with developmental disabilities.
-From our Autism Center for Excellence (ACE) after-school program, to our Autism (ACE) Summer Camp, we offer children ages 8-12 the chance to practice social skills, develop friendships, and build motor skills.
+Contact us for more information.

 This lecture series features world-renowed experts, who are the the forefront of research on autism and other neurodevelopmental disorders.
 Their presentations will address the latest approaches to understanding and treating these complex conditions.